leenyburger/sfu_landing_page_jekyll/_posts/2021-08-18-the-complete-guide-to-using-a-cdn-with-active-storage.md

   files from Active Storage in Rails 6.1
 permalink: active-storage-cdn
 ---
-<p align=“justify”>{{page.excerpt}}</p>
+<div align=“justify”>{{page.excerpt}}</div>

 ## What does the proxy feature do?

-<p align=“justify”> The proxy feature provides a permanent URL to an asset through your Rails application instead of an expiring URL.
+<div align=“justify”> The proxy feature provides a permanent URL to an asset through your Rails application instead of an expiring URL.
 This enables you to put a CDN between your application and the browser.
-When a user requests an asset from your site the architecture looks like this: </p>
+When a user requests an asset from your site the architecture looks like this: </div>

 ![Basic CDN Architecture](/assets/uploads/basic_cdn_architecture_screenshot.png)